-- The offer the quickest time to shock – Every second counts as the chance of survival reduces by 10% per minute.
+- Aero defibrillators offer the quickest time to shock — every second counts, as the chance of survival is reduced by 10% every minute.

-- They have the highest IP rating of IP56.
-This means that your AED is protected against dust and water making it suitable for use in almost any environment.
+- They have the highest IP rating — IP56.
+This means your AED is protected against dust and water making it suitable for use in almost any environment.

-- They use patented shock delivery technology – this delivers a more effective shock at lower energy levels reducing the risk of heart damage and improving patient recovery time.
+- They use patented shock delivery technology — this delivers a more effective shock at lower energy levels.
+This reduces the risk of heart damage and improves patient recovery time.

-- They are able to shock someone with a chest impedance of 10-300 ohms – this is greater than other defibrillators currently available which means that the defibrillator is able to shock in more cases resulting in more lives saved.
+- They can shock someone with a chest impedance of 10-300 ohms — this delivers greater electrical resistance than other defibrillators currently available, which means our defibrillators are able to shock in more cases, resulting in more lives saved.

-- They have a simple one-button operation, and voice and visual prompts for users making them exceptionally easy to use by untrained and minimally trained rescuers.
+- Our automated external defibrillators have a simple one-button operation and voice and visual prompts for users.
+This makes our AEDs exceptionally easy to use by untrained and minimally trained rescuers.

-- They have patented CPR feedback technology which provides the user voice guidance ensuring their chest compressions reach adequate Depth and Rate.
+- They have patented CPR feedback technology which provides voice guidance, ensuring the rescuer’s chest compressions reach adequate depth and rate.